-In seeking to understand puzzling choices across domains, a key question is whether a single mechanism explains choices in both domains.
+In seeking to understand puzzling choices across domains, a key question is whether one mechanism explains choices in both domains.
 If so, then a single approach directed at everyone might be effective at influencing multiple choices.
-Alternatively, different explanations might arise in each domain, but be correlated within individuals, potentially enabling effective targeting of multiple approaches at particular individuals.
-In this section, we use a survey of employees at the university studied in Section 3 to help determine why many people both choose a dominated health plan and forego the employer retirement saving match.
-We show evidence in favor of multiple mechanisms, and in Section 5 we weigh their relative importance.
+Alternatively, different explanations might arise in each domain, but they be correlated within individuals, potentially enabling effective targeting of particular individuals.26 In this section, we use a survey of employees at the university studied in Section 3 to help determine why many people both choose a dominated health plan and forego the retirement saving match.
+We show evidence of multiple mechanisms, and in Section 5 we weigh their relative importance.